datacarpentry/semester-biology/materials/using-python-to-interface-with-databases.md

+---
+layout: page
+element: notes
---- layout: post title: Using Python to Interface with Databases
+title: Using Python to Interface with Databases
+language: Python
-created: 1318107057 categories: [] ---
+---

 We will use [SQLite](http://sqlite.org/) to discuss how to use Python with databases, but most other major systems work in the same way, just